wrux/blocky/README.md

-# Blocky plugin for Craft CMS 3.x
+# Blocky Plugin for Craft CMS 3.x

 Utility plugin for Craft CMS to map Matrix fields.

 Blocky handles the logic of parsing your Matrix blocks so you can create cleaner Twig templates.

 ## Requirements

 This plugin requires Craft CMS 3.0.0 or later.

 ## Installation